-Disclaimer: This fact sheet summarizes state laws and regulations on a variety of human resource issues for dairy farms, including wages, paystubs, deductions, child labor, and more.
+Disclaimer: This factsheet summarizes state laws and regulations on a variety of human resource issues for dairy farms, including wages, paystubs, deductions, child labor, and more.
 It is not intended to provide legal advice.
-The fact sheet is simply an overview of select issues with a high-level explanation of key requirements for each one, with links to more information and resources throughout the document.
-This fact sheet does not include all legal requirements for dairies.
-It was created in May 2018, and while it will be periodically updated, it may not reflect the current state of the law on every topic covered.
-Dairies should also review the federal fact sheet because employers-depending on size-may be required to comply with some or all of the applicable federal laws and regulations as well.
-By using this fact sheet you understand that there is no attorney-client relationship between you and the attorneys who were involved in developing the fact sheet.
-This fact sheet should not be used as a substitute for competent legal advice from a licensed attorney.
+The factsheet is simply an overview of select issues with a high-level explanation of key requirements for each one, with links to more information and resources throughout the document.
+This factsheet does not include all legal requirements for dairies.
+It was created in March 2022, and while it will be periodically updated, it may not reflect the current state of the law on every topic covered.
+Dairies should also review the federal factsheet because employers-depending on size-may be required to comply with some or all of the applicable federal laws and regulations as well.
+Additionally, employers should review the provisions of their collective bargaining agreement(s).
+By using this factsheet, our understand that there is no attorney-client relationship between you and the attorneys who were involved in developing the factsheet.
+This factsheet should not be used as a substitute for competent legal advice from a licensed attorney.